 Craigslist is a great resource for finding a variety of free things for your home, including appliances of all kinds.
-While most ads on the site will be for items for sale, you will definitely stumble across free items time and again, often from individuals who are moving out and want to let go of their belongings.
-Craigslist sites are organized by major city/region, so you can search for appliances near you.
+While most ads on the site will be for items for sale, you will stumble across free items time and again, often from individuals who are moving and want to let go of their belongings.
+Craigslist sites are organized by major city/region so that you can search for appliances near you.
 Be prepared to move and transport appliances yourself.

 To find items in your area visit Craigslist List of Cities page.
 Once you choose your region/city, navigate to the “For Sale” menu, and choose either the “Free” option or the “Appliances” option.

 Facebook is a great place to find free appliances — or items of any kind, for that matter.
-It’s free, it reaches tons of people, and it’s incredibly easy to use.
+It’s free to join, it reaches tons of people, and it’s easy to use.
 There are three different ways to find what you are looking for:

 - Facebook Marketplace: Log in to your Facebook account and navigate to the “Explore” menu on the left side of your home screen.
 Click on “Marketplace.”
 At the very top of the screen, you will see a search bar and a location.
 Simply put in what you are looking for and scroll through to browse the results.
 You can also search by clicking on “Home and Garden” and then “Appliances” on the side category menu.

 - Facebook Groups: Many people opt for advertising items for sale or for free in designated groups on Facebook.
 Just like the Marketplace, you will navigate to the “Explore” menu on the left side of your homepage.
 This time, click on “Groups.”
 At the top of the “Groups” page, click on “Discover.”
 Browse through and join some local yard sale groups.
 You’ll be surprised at all the items you can find for free!